-As for live-action TV shows (except documentaries and reality shows), 48 of them have made me laugh (the figures are a reflection of myself watching an entire series once):
+As for live-action TV shows (except documentaries and reality shows), 76 of them have made me laugh (the figures are an indication of watching an entire series once):

 The Middle is Orlando (21).

 Frasier is Good Grief (27).